• Skip to primary navigation

 You’ll need a few simple ingredients to make this gluten-free oat bread.
 Many of these ingredients can be found online or in many grocery stores nationwide:

 Oat Flour: You’ll need two cups of gluten-free oat flour (approximately 200 grams).
 I used Bob’s Red Mill gluten-free oat flour, but it can be hard to find in stores.
 You can make gluten-free oat flour by blending two cups of gluten-free rolled oats in the food processor.
 It will make just the right amount of flour, although you’ll want to measure the blended oat flour before adding it to your recipe.
-Make sure those oats are labeled gluten free!
+Make sure those oats are labeled gluten-free!

 Gluten-Free Flour Blend: You’ll also need 1 cup gluten-free 1-to-1 flour (Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend works great).
 I also tested this bread with GF Jules gluten-free flour, and the results were identical; however, the dough looked slightly thicker.
-Make sure whatever flour blend you use includes xanthan gum.
-If it doesn’t, add one tsp of it to the flour mixture.

 ingredients for gluten-free oat bread

-Yeast: Yeast is gluten free and a must for this recipe.
+Yeast: Yeast is gluten-free and a must for this recipe.
 You’ll need 1 package of rapid-rise yeast.
 (Do not confuse yeast with yeast extract.)

 Salt: You’ll need 1 ¼ tsp salt.

 Rolled Oats: This recipe requires ½ cup of rolled gluten-free rolled oats.
-Make sure the oats are labeled gluten free.
+Make sure the oats are labeled gluten-free.
 I recommend Bob’s Red Mill gluten-free rolled oats or Trader Joe’s gluten-free rolled oats.
 You’ll also want to reserve a few extra oats to top the bread batter before baking.

 Milk: You’ll need ¾ cup of slightly warmed milk.